Fox Nation digs into 'The Curse of Tippecanoe' as part of look back at Reagan assassination attempt

 Fox Nation marks 40 years since the nation's 40th president was the victim of an assassination attempt.

-As part of a new special presentation: "The Attempted Assassination of Ronald Reagan," narrated by Bret Baier, Fox Nation takes a look into the "Curse of Tippecanoe," an ominous pattern in U.S. history dating back to 1840, that has seen every president elected in a year ending in 0 die in office, be assassinated or be subject of an assassination attempt.
+As part of a new special presentation premiering Wednesday: "The Attempted Assassination of Ronald Reagan," narrated by Bret Baier, Fox Nation takes a look into the "Curse of Tippecanoe," an ominous pattern in U.S. history dating back to 1840, that has seen every president elected in a year ending in 0 die in office, be assassinated or be subject of an assassination attempt.

 Reagan was one such victim of the apparent curse, Baier describes, following a speaking engagement at the Washington Hilton on March 30, 1981.